rusty-bits/octool/README.md

 'n' `next` - jump to the next found item if more than one occurance was found

-'p' `paste` - places the last deleted or modified etc. item into the plist
+'p' `paste` - places the last deleted or modified etc. item into the plist (for those familiar with vi commands)

 'P' (capital P) prints out some `tool_config_files/resource_list.json` data for debugging